Chena Hot Springs

 Although there are year-round residents in the area, Chena Hot Springs is a privately-owned, 440–acre, year-round resort.
 Gold miners discovered the springs in 1905 and by 1912 Chena Hot Springs was the premier place to soak for residents in the booming town of Fairbanks.

 As if that weren’t enough, the resort is also home to the Aurora Ice Museum, the world’s largest year-round ice museum with its very own ice bar.
 Completed in 2005, the museum is constructed from more than 1,000 tons of ice and snow.
-Inside is a gallery of ice sculptures, a two story observation tower with a circular staircase, a polar bear bedroom, a Christmas tree bedroom, an igloo, and an ice outhouse.
-Tours conclude with a stop at the Ice Bar with its ice-carved martini glasses and caribou fur-covered stools.
+Inside is a gallery of ice sculptures, a two-story observation tower with a circular staircase, a polar bear bedroom, a Christmas tree bedroom, an igloo, and an ice outhouse.
+Tours conclude with a stop at the Ice Bar with its ice-carved martini glasses and caribou-hide-covered stools.

 With calm waters and easy public access, the nearby Chena River is one of the most popular rivers to float in the Fairbanks area with a variety of day and multi-day trips that are possible in either canoes or rafts.
 A series of boat launches are located along Chena Hot Springs Road and canoes can be rented in Chena Hot Springs or Fairbanks.
 The river is also renown for its catch-and-release arctic grayling fishery, along with four road-accessible ponds that are open for fishing, stocked annually with rainbow trout and arctic grayling.